Skyshader77/Lacryma-Hydra/chapter16-5.typ

 She scowled.
 "You have spied on me?"

 "My dear, my Artifices hear and see everything.
-Your first task is simple: pry every secret out of that Alexander.
+Your first task is simple: pry every secret out of that Sixtus.
 That man troubles my sleep.
 He has isolated himself at the Exiles' Island.
 How the populace remains blind to what he truly is: a Giant walking among men is beyond me."

 "Is it of importance if he has made no moves against us?"